canonical/github-runner-operator/docs/explanation/charm-architecture.md

 Upon installing or upgrading the charm, the kernel will be upgraded, and the Juju machine will be restarted if needed.

+The charm installs the following dependencies:

+- For running repo-policy-compliance
+  - gunicorn
+- For firewall to prevent runners from accessing web service on the denylist
+  - nftables
+- For virtualization and virtual machine management
+  - lxd
+  - cpu-checker
+  - libvirt-clients
+  - libvirt-daemon-driver-qemu
+  - apparmor-utils

+These dependencies can be regularly updated using the [landscape-client charm](https://charmhub.io/landscape-client).

 The charm installs the following dependencies and regularly updates them:

-- Gunicorn
-- Nftables
-- LXD
-- Cpu-checker
-- Libvirt-clients
-- Libvirt-daemon-driver-qemu
-- Apparmor-utils
-- Repo-policy-compliance
+- repo-policy-compliance
 - GitHub self-hosted runner application

-The charm ensures the above dependencies are updated prior to creating new virtual machines for runners.
+The charm checks if the installed versions are the latest and performs upgrades if needed before creating new virtual machines for runners.